Western Armenian: Relative pronouns

-The accusative case is hardly seen in both formal and informal speech; it has merged with the genitive/dative.
+The accusative case is hardly seen in informal speech; it generally merges with the nominative case.

 Verbs

-Armenian verbs are fully conjugated for all pronouns, making the language pro-drop.
-Verbs in Armenian are based on two basic series of forms, a "present" form and an "imperfect" form.
+Armenian verbs are fully conjugated for all pronouns, and as such, the language is pro-drop.
+Verbs in Armenian are complex but are based on two basic series of forms, a "present" form and an "imperfect" form.
 From this, all other tenses and moods are formed with various particles and constructions.
 There is a third form, the preterite, which in Armenian is a tense in its own right, and takes no other particles or constructions.

-The "present" tense in Western Armenian is based on three conjugations (a, e, i):
+The present tense in Western Armenian is based on three conjugations (a, e, i):